 During a reporting year (July 1 to June 30), EACH New Hampshire attorney in any "Active" Practice Status...

-...with the New Hampshire Bar Association (NHBA) for nine months or moremust comply with the requirements of SC Rule 53.
+...with the New Hampshire Bar Association (NHBA) for more than six months must comply with the requirements of SC Rule 53.

 NOTE: A change in status may not eliminate the requirement to report.
 Contact email@example.com prior to changing status to confirm obligations.